Aakarsh SinghProduct Engineer & New Media Artist

 How it works

 Items pass through an enrichment pipeline that gives each one a hybrid embedding and a set of structured fields.
 On top of that index sits a clustering layer that reads the library through more than one lens, because no single notion of "similar" captures every kind of structure people put into their archives.
-The user-facing surface boils that down to three modes that emphasise different signals, an Unclustered rail for items the system isn't confident about, and sub-collections inside clusters that have their own internal structure.
+The user-facing surface boils that down to three lenses that emphasise different signals, an Unclustered rail for items the system isn't confident about, and sub-collections inside clusters that have their own internal structure.

 Stack